Mexico pitches 859 bln peso infrastructure plan through 2024

 ($1 = 19.3710 Mexican pesos)

-(Reporting by Abraham Gonzalez and Sharay Angulo; Editing by David Alire Garcia and Nick Zieminski)
+(Reporting by Abraham Gonzalez and Sharay Angulo; Editing by David Alire Garcia)

 ((david.aliregarcia@thomsonreuters.com; +52 55 5282 7151; Reuters Messaging: david.aliregarcia.thomsonreuters.com@reuters.net))